chuzhixing/isort/readme_en.md

 ```

 ## Using the Script in VS Code
+Visual Studio Code Tasks can be used to run scripts or launch processes.

+Many existing tools can be run directly within Visual Studio Code through Tasks, without needing to enter commands in the command line separately.
+Tasks are configured in the tasks.json file located in the .vscode folder.

 You can configure a task in VS Code.
 On the source code page, `Run Task` will automatically call the local Python script to sort the header files of the code.